Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Obstagoon.md

 ---
 Ability1: Prankster
 Ability2: Frisk
+Baby: 'No'
+BookImageName: HOME862.png
+BookShinyImageName: HOME862_s.png
 BoxSprite: SRD-BoxSprite-obstagoon.png
+DexCategory: Blocking Pokemon
+DexDescription: Its voice has a very loud volume and it is a noisy and rude Pokemon.
+  Obstagoon has a tendency to take on a threatening posture and shout at anyone that is in front of it.
+They rarely take things seriously.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 16
+  Feet: 5.2
+  Meters: 1.6
 HiddenAbility: Pickpocket
 HomeSprite: SRD-HomeSprite-obstagoon.png
 Learnset: '[[SRD-Obstagoon-Learnset]]'
 Legendary: 'No'
 Name: Obstagoon
 Number: 862
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: obstagoon.png
 Type1: Dark
 Type2: Normal
+Weight:
+  Hectograms: 460
+  Kilograms: 46.0
+  Pounds: 101.4
 ---

 #PokeroleSRD/Pokedex